finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 <a name="upsertPersonAccessMetadata"></a>
 # **upsertPersonAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, request, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertPersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertPersonAccessMetadataRequest, effectiveAt)

 [EXPERIMENTAL] Upsert a Person Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.